mattdibi/eclipsecon-keyboard-talk/slides.md

 4) _Miryoku_

 <!--
-1. _Hardware_: Advancement on keyboard physical layout, i.e. how can we improve on a 100 years old design.
+1. _Hardware_: We'll see how we can improve on a 100 years old design.
 2. _Software_: New features that make minimal keyboards viable for daily use
-3. _Layout_: QWERTY is bad basically
+3. _Layout_: I'll briefly cover the most common alternative layout and why you would want to use them
-4. _Miryoku_: Finally we'll put everything together -->
+4. _Miryoku_: Finally we'll put everything together talking about my current keyboard -->

 ---